HTML-No0b/Lazy-generator/Develop/README.md

 ## Installation

-To install dependencies run the following command: YES
+To install dependencies run the following command: yes

 ## Usage

-YES
+yes

+## License

+    This project is licensed under the HBoost-Software-1.0

 ## Contributing